alexbrahos/SpellChecker/README.txt

 If the word you typed is not a similar match to anything, the program will end.

-The list of words is placed into a hashmap to reduce time.
+The list of words is placed into a hashmap to reduce search time.